wilberquito/Paradigms-and-Programming-Languages/Haskell/Session1.md

     square x = x*x
     ```

-    Based on the previous sections, you might imagine evaluation works like the following.
+    You might imagine evaluation works like the following

     ```text
     square (2+2)